 It was a battle of words during and after the first of two matches between the United States and Jamaica in a five-day span.KINGSTON, Jamaica -- Jamaicans know how to party.

-The atmosphere at the U.S. team's World Cup qualifier against the Reggae Boyz felt more like a reggae concert than a soccer game on Friday night.
+The atmosphere at the U.S. team's 2-1 loss to the Reggae Boyz in a World Cup qualifier felt more like a reggae concert than a soccer game on Friday night.
 Even the press room after the match had an open bar for the sponsors in attendance as U.S. coach Jurgen Klinsmann addressed the media.

 Apparently, Jamaicans also know how to trash talk.

 Not only was there some yapping on the pitch, as expected in any competitive play, one local journalist let Klinsmann know that his U.S. squad was "dominated" in all areas of the game.
-Then, as the players walked toward their coach bus, Tim Howard’s mixed zone interview got interrupted by an angry fan.
+Then, as the players walked toward their coach bus, Tim Howard’s mixed-zone interview was interrupted by an angry fan.

 “You no good,” the fan said, among other things.

 “What!” he shouted.

 A stare-down followed.

 Jamaica had just capped off a historic summer in sports – highlighted with Usain Bolt sprinting to three Olympic gold medals - with its first victory in 19 games against the mighty Americans.
 Goals scored off free kicks on either side of the half led the Reggae Boyz to the come-from-behind win.